pydata/xarray/doc/user-guide/terminology.rst

     Coordinate
         An array that labels a dimension or set of dimensions of another ``DataArray``.
 In the usual one-dimensional case, the coordinate array's values can loosely be thought of as tick labels along a dimension.
-There are two types of coordinate arrays: *dimension coordinates* and *non-dimension coordinates* (see below).
+We distinguish :term:`Dimension coordinate` vs. :term:`Non-dimension
+        coordinate` and :term:`Indexed coordinate` vs. :term:`Non-indexed
+        coordinate`.
 A coordinate named ``x`` can be retrieved from ``arr.coords[x]``.
 A ``DataArray`` can have more coordinates than dimensions because a single dimension can be labeled by multiple coordinate arrays.
 However, only one coordinate array can be a assigned as a particular dimension's dimension coordinate array.
 As a consequence, ``len(arr.dims) <= len(arr.coords)`` in general.

     Dimension coordinate
         A one-dimensional coordinate array assigned to ``arr`` with both a name and dimension name in ``arr.dims``.
-Dimension coordinates are used for label-based indexing and alignment, like the index found on a :py:class:`pandas.DataFrame` or :py:class:`pandas.Series`.
-In fact,
+Usually (but not always), a dimension coordinate is also an :term:`Indexed coordinate` so that it can be used for label-based indexing and alignment, like the index found on a :py:class:`pandas.DataFrame` or :py:class:`pandas.Series`.
-        dimension coordinates use :py:class:`pandas.Index` objects under the hood for efficient computation.
-Dimension coordinates are marked by ``*`` when printing a ``DataArray`` or ``Dataset``.

     Non-dimension coordinate
         A coordinate array assigned to ``arr`` with a name in ``arr.coords`` but